iWitLab/GPTalyze/README.md

     - Donating to food banks and nonprofits to support those impacted by COVID-19
     - Providing free deliveries of essential goods to elderly individuals in need.
    ```
    Then, we asked the chat to classify each tweet in a different batch of tweets to one of the three main topics.
-Here, we plot the distribution of assinged topics to a different sample of 50 tweets.
+Here, we plot the distribution of assigned topics to a different sample of 50 tweets.

    ![Distibution of discourse topics (classified by Chatgpt)](./Images/chatgpt_twitter_topic_extraction.png)